 Notebook and/or Sketchbook Some children like to draw what they find or write down a list of their discoveries.
 My children are not these children.
-I still carry a notebook with us just in case they have an epiphany some day and I at least write down the date and place we hiked and have them narrate something to me about the hike to write down.
+I still carry a notebook with us just in case they have an epiphany some day.
+I at least write down the date and place we hiked and have them narrate something to me about the hike to write down.
+This journal looks amazing:

 Field guides We like these pocket field guides when we hike as they are not as heavy as a full book.
 There are so many to choose from and many specific to a particular region.
 I like to have some covering birds, butterflies, bugs, mushrooms, edible plants, trees, and weather.
 The weather guide helps identify clouds, which the boys enjoy.